elasticio/api-docs/source/includes/_organizations.md

 ```

-This endpoint allows to update a membership of given user.
-Only `role` attribute is available for update.
+This endpoint allows updating a membership of a given user.
+Only `role` attribute can be updated.
 In order to update attributes of a User object (e.g. `email`), use `/v2/users` endpoints.